dotnet-foundation/wg-marketing/readme.md

 Do you have a piece of content or news you'd like us to promote?
 Any member can submit to the [monthly newsletter & blog](https://github.com/dotnet-foundation/website/blob/master/input/blog/posts/_current-newsletter-draft.md), or [request content for social amplification](https://github.com/dotnet-foundation/content) via our Twitter and Facebook social channels.

 ## How to Join & how we meet
 We'd love to have you join the marketing committee!
-Post a message in the [marketing team](https://github.com/orgs/dotnet-foundation/teams/marketing) if you are interested in committing your time to the group, let us know what you're interested in helping with and we'll get you assigned to a task.
+Post a message in the [marketing discussion group](https://github.com/dotnet-foundation/Home/discussions/categories/marketing-committee) if you are interested in committing your time to the group, let us know what you're interested in helping with and we'll get you assigned to a task.

 **.NET Foundation Marketing meetings**